 TGay Editor: Replace the text as follows (P337L30-40)

-If the STA implements the recommendation indicated in the Activity field of a Link Measurement Report frame that includes a Rate Adaptation Control/Extended TPC field for one or more transmit chains, it shall send a Link Measurement Report frame containing a DMG Link Adaptation Acknowledgment element.
+If the STA implements the recommendation indicated in the Activity field of a Link Measurement Report frame that includes a Rate Adaptation Control/Extended TPC field for one or more STS, it shall send a Link Measurement Report frame containing a DMG Link Adaptation Acknowledgment element.
 The value of the Number of Transmit Chains STS Reported field within the DMG Link Adaptation Acknowledgment element shall be set to the same value of the Number of Transmit Chains STS Reported field in the DMG Link Margin element within the Link Measurement Report frame.
 If the STA implements the recommendation for a transmit chain STS, the Activity field of the DMG Link Adaptation Acknowledgment element shall be set to the value of the Activity field in the received DMG Link Margin element of the same transmit chains STS.
 If the STA does not implement the recommendation for a transmit chain STS, the Activity field of the DMG Link Adaptation Acknowledgment element shall be set to 0.

 Comment during the meeting: